Mivinci/x26/README.md

 ### Step 5 - Deploy

-In this part, we're gonna use the GitHub Action to automatically build our x26 site once we make a commit and push.
-(Of course, you can use whatever you like to deploy x26, that there's no other workarounds except hosting the `dist` directory.)
+In this part, we're gonna use the GitHub Action to automatically build our x26 site once we push a new commit.
+(Of course, you can use whatever you like to deploy x26.
+There's no other workarounds except hosting the `dist` directory.)

-> Note: You need to fork this repo if you wanna keep reading.
+> Note: You need to fork this repo if you wanna keep following this documentation.

 I've written a workflow [configurations](./.github.workflows/deploy.yml), all you need to do is update the `cname` at line 29.
 If you don't have a domain name, just remove it.

 You might notice that we used a Action Plugin called `actions-gh-pages`, this plugin will make a branch called `gh-pages` for our repo, thus you need to switch the GitHub Pages to this branch.

-And we've done.
+Now we're done.

 ## Feedbacks